jamesshore/test-console/README.md

 * `options`: object [optional]
   * `isTTY`: If not undefined, this value will be used to temporarily overwrite `stdout.isTTY`.

-* `fn(output)`: The function to run while inspecting stdout.
+* `fnAsync(output)`: The function to run while inspecting stdout.
 After the function returns, stdout.write is automatically restored.
 Note that `output` is passed into this function in addition to being returned from `inspectSync()`.

-* `output`: Passed into `fn` and also returned as an array containing one string for each call to `stdout.write()`.
+* `output`: Passed into `fnAsync` and also returned as an array containing one string for each call to `stdout.write()`.
 This array updates every time another call to `stdout.write()` is made.

-Example of using `inspectSync()` to test an asynchronous function:
+Example of using `inspectAsync()` to test an asynchronous function:

 ```javascript
 const output = await stdout.inspectAsync(async () => {